 We respond to human touch, whether in a clinical or a personal setting, in a primal way.
 We’re social creatures that need touch, so when you think about it, it isn’t really a big surprise that compassionate touch therapy can be so effective in stabilizing mood.

 Book a massage today, and start feeling better.

 Choose to live the good life!

-Tom Gunn is the marketing director and blog editor for The Good Life Massage.
-You can contact him about hiring him for your social media, writing, or marketing needs at firstname.lastname@example.org
+Tom Gunn is the blog editor and marketing director for The Good Life Massage.
+You can hire him to assist you with building your brand and enlarging your digital footprint by emailing him at firstname.lastname@example.org